 The New York Cannabis Control Board (CCB) met for the first time this week and began implementing legalization.
 However, medical homegrow implementation is delayed.

-NYC National Organization for the Reform of Marijuana Laws (NORML) Executive Director Ryan Lepore noted that because the appointment of the CCB was delayed, regulations regarding medical homegrow were also delayed.
+NYC National Organization for the Reform of Marijuana Laws (NORML) Executive Director Ryan Lepore noted that the CCB appointments were delayed.
+So regulations regarding medical homegrow were also delayed.

 He said they’re “kind of in a tough place playing catch up.”

-While cannabis legalization was signed into law by former Governor Andrew Cuomo in the spring, he did not move forward on implementation before resigning in disgrace this summer.
-New York’s new Governor Kathy Hochul has been eager to make a clean break with the past.
-Thus, she called the New York legislature back into session this summer and urged them to approve the appointments of CCB officials.
+Cannabis legalization was signed into law by former Governor Andrew Cuomo in the spring.
+But he did not move forward on implementation before resigning in disgrace this summer.
+New York’s new Governor, Kathy Hochul, has been eager to make a clean break with the past.
+Thus, she called the New York legislature back into session and urged them to approve the appointments of CCB officials.

 Lepore noted the regulations would determine the details of medical homegrow.
 He said that a patient registry for recommendations would likely house a medical homegrow registration as well.

 They still must decide whether or not give to allow any patient to grow or create qualifications.